-The Mobility Authority, in coordination with the Texas Department of Transportation (TxDOT), will prepare a Categorical Exclusion (CE) for proposed operational and safety improvements including grade separation of the MoPac mainlanes under Slaughter Lane and La Crosse Avenue.
+The Mobility Authority, in coordination with the Texas Department of Transportation (TxDOT), will prepare an environmental study document for proposed operational and safety improvements including grade separation of the MoPac mainlanes under Slaughter Lane and La Crosse Avenue.
 The environmental study launched in May of 2013.
 If the proposed improvements are environmentally cleared, the project will be turned over to TxDOT to design, construct, and maintain.

-This report describes the status of the MoPac Intersections Environmental Study and documents the activities accomplished through the first quarter of 2014.
+This report describes the status of the MoPac Intersections Environmental Study and documents the activities accomplished through the second quarter of 2014.